 PHIL 185.001 – Aesthetics and the Philosophy of Art

 In this course, we will survey a broad set of philosophical issues about the nature of beauty and aesthetic taste.
-Such issues include the importance of authenticity, the objectivity of beauty and taste, the role of aesthetic judgement in broader social practices, and the relationship between ethics and aesthetics.
-We will also discuss some specific philosophical puzzles posed by horror, forgery, cultural appropriation, public monuments, and street art.
+Such issues include the objectivity of beauty and taste, the role of aesthetic judgement in broader social practices, and the relationship between ethics and aesthetics.
+We will also discuss some specific philosophical puzzles posed “bad” art, cultural appropriation, public monuments, and street art.

-Students will learn about this material by engaging with their peers in class discussions, online forums, and peer feedback, all of which will be firmly grounded in readings.
-No particular background in philosophy or art is presupposed.
+Students will learn about this material by engaging with their peers in class discussions, which will be firmly grounded in readings.
+No background in philosophy or art is presupposed.
 Intellectual curiosity and ability to engage with your peers in open and respectful dialogue are required.